PlayrTBH/Management/README.md

 ## Management interface

-Navigate to `https://manage.playrservers.com` (or whichever hostname you proxy to the root of the service) to access the operator portal.
+Navigate to `https://manage.playrservers.com` (or the hostname assigned by your platform team) to access the operator portal.
 Accounts are created with `scripts/create_user.py` and authenticate with an email + password.
 The UI exposes three primary workflows:

-- **Dashboard** – high-level overview of the deployment, including the API base URL that remote agents should target through Cloudflare or nginx.
+- **Dashboard** – high-level overview of the deployment, including the API base URL that remote agents should target when connecting to the control plane.
 - **Account &amp; API key** – update profile information, rotate credentials, and copy onboarding snippets for the remote agent.
 - **Hypervisor management** – register virtualization hosts, inspect their